 Please see the terms and conditions you should be aware of about your emergency fund below:

 There is a 14-day mandatory wait period upon starting your Pawp membership before the emergency fund is available to you.
-If you have just signed up and a vet determines you are having an emergency and need immediate care for your pet, the $3,000 fund will not yet be at your disposal.
+If you have just signed up and our team member determines you are having an emergency and need immediate care for your pet, the $3,000 fund will not yet be at your disposal.
 If you cancel and reactivate your account, you will have a mandatory 14-day wait period after reactivating.

 The emergency fund is only available to you if monthly payments are made continuously and without interruption.
 If the payment method we have on file for you fails, you will lose access to your emergency fund.
 If you cancel your account, you will lose access to your fund.
 You can update your payment method here.

-If you suspect your pet is having a life-threatening emergency and needs immediate care, you must consult our veterinarians before gaining access to your emergency fund.
-All emergencies must be assessed and referred by one of our vets through the Pawp platform.
-You can talk to a vet here.
+If you suspect your pet is having a life-threatening emergency and needs immediate care, you must consult our veterinary professionals before gaining access to your emergency fund.
+All emergencies must be assessed and referred by one of our veterinary professionals through the Pawp platform.
+You can talk to a team member here.
 A live face to face video call or a video recording is mandatory to determine if it is an emergency or not.

 The Emergency Fund only pays for the initial emergency care.
 All other follow up care is at the expense of the pet owner.

-Clients can not access any funds if the pet has been admitted prior to contacting one of our vets for funds.
+Clients can not access any funds if the pet has been admitted prior to contacting one of our veterinary team for funds.

 You may be required to provide proof of ownership of your pet in the form of a pet license or registration.